sos-mls/CI-AssetAPI/README.md

-# Deployment Scripts #
+# CI-AssetAPI #

+A basic installation and update script for servers that want to have the AssetAPI or have the AssetAPI already installed.
 To start deploying AssetApi servers first create a running instance that is accessible by password and username.

 ### How to use install-on-server? ###